 Free copies of Animals After Irma will be given away at Amuseum Naturalis on Saturday, January 15th from 9am to noon thanks to sponsor Delta Petroleum.
 Amuseum Naturalis is a free museum of nature and heritage located in French Quarter, St. Martin.
 It is open every day from sunrise to sunset.

-The book is also available as a free download from http://lesfruitsdemer.com and for purchase worldwide at amazon.com.
-Teachers and youth group leaders interested in copies are encouraged to contact Les Fruits de Mer at [email protected] Companies or individuals interested in sponsoring copies for schools are also encouraged to contact the association.
+The book is also available as a free download from https://lesfruitsdemer.com and for purchase worldwide at amazon.com.
+Teachers and youth group leaders interested in copies are encouraged to contact Les Fruits de Mer at [email protected].
+Companies or individuals interested in sponsoring copies for schools are also encouraged to contact the association.

 The Les Fruits de Mer association has published twelve books about St. Martin nature and heritage.
 All are available in both English and French.
 The association is currently working to develop new books on local topics for all different ages.
 Their long-term goal is to give a free book about St. Martin to every student on the island, every year they are in school.